 free entry for someone who’s supporting you

-access to audio-description
+access to audio-description or subtitles

 What is offered will depend on what reasonable adjustments the company can make and afford.
 You may find it helpful to talk to them about alternatives.
 For example, a discounted ticket for your companion rather than free entry.

 Contact the company to give feedback about your experience or to complain about a problem.
 You should do this first to give the company a chance to make changes.

 It could help to give them suggestions when you give feedback or complain.
 Explain how they can make their venue, ticketing system or event more accessible to you.
 This may help give them a better understanding of what they need to change.